 Why we LOVE the theatre pipe organ...

 The one-man band.
-A thrilling sound that you sends chills down your spine.
-Mighty theatre organs, such as the one pictured at left, are some of the world's most versatile instruments.
-Designed to accompany the silent films of the 1920s, they can effectively play myriad styles of music, from Gershwin to Sousa, Stravinsky to the Beatles, there's almost nothing they can't tackle.
+A thrilling sound that sends chills down your spine.
+Mighty theatre organs are some of the most versatile musical instruments.
+Designed to accompany the silent films of the 1920s, they can effectively play a myriad of music styles.
+From Gershwin to Sousa and Stravinsky to the Beatles, there's almost nothing they can't tackle.
 And nothing is better for accompanying Charlie Chaplin, Laurel and Hardy, Harold Lloyd, or the other greats of silent cinema!

 Click here to read more about us and the theatre pipe organ.